sejnub/ha-notiscript/README.md

 # NotiScript – Custom Notification Platform for Home Assistant

-**NotiScript** is a custom `notify` platform for Home Assistant that allows you to route notifications to arbitrary scripts.
+**NotiScript** is a custom `notify` platform for Home Assistant that provides some data transformation capabilities when routing notifications to scripts.
-This gives you full control over how notifications are handled – logging, forwarding, filtering, conditional actions, or even interacting with other systems.

 - [1. 🔧 Features](#1--features)
 - [2. 📂 Installation](#2--installation)